On this page:

 Before you run the EUM Server installer:

 - Check your Controller version.
 The 4.5 EUM Server works with the AppDynamics Controller version 4.5 or earlier.
-A Controller works with an EUM Server that is the same or a later version.
-That is, a version 4.5 Controller works only with a 4.5 or later version of the EUM Server.
+A Controller works with an EUM Server that is the same or a later version, which includes the major, minor, and patch version.
+Thus, a version 4.5.2 Controller works with a 4.5.2 or later version of the EUM Server, but that version 4.5.2 Controller does not work with a 4.5.1 or 4.5.0 version of the EUM Server.
 See Upgrade the Production EUM Server on information about upgrading the platform.

 - Back up the current version of your Controller.